 Your desk’s height needs to be ideal for a working environment that will not cause any physical pain.

 Once you have found a comfortable position and height that works for you, sit at your desk chair.
-Measure how from the ground up, where your desk will need to allow you to work in this comfortable position.
+Measure how your desk will need to allow you to work in this comfortable position from the ground up.

 Remember that you don’t want to be hunched over as this can have long-term implications on your back.
 Once you have the height, you can purchase your desk!
 Remember that if the chair changes, this can impact the size of your desk.

 Many people recommend selecting the chair first and sizing your desk around it.
 This does allow you to ensure that you are in a comfortable chair that supports your back and will allow you to work with comfort and ease.
 However, you can choose your desk first and have a chair that fits the needs if you wish!

 When considering how tall your desk should be, we need to consider the type of desk you have.
 Whether you have a sitting, standing, or adjustable desk, the height will vary.
 We will look at how tall these types of desks shall be in closer detail now!

 How tall should a sitting desk be?

 As we have touched on above, a sitting desk needs to be tall enough to suit your chair.
 Like we said earlier, you can measure while sitting on your chair to find the best height that is comfortable to work at.